Overview

 Klein Rising

+Klein Rising is the new student support program offered to all incoming students (first year and transfer).
 Klein College requires that all new first-year and transfer students enroll in an introductory seminar course, either KLN 1001 or an equivalent course, in their first term of enrollment in the college.
 Students enrolled in either KLN 1001 or KLN 2001 are assigned a Klein Rising Peer Mentor—a sophomore, junior, or senior-status student who guides new students through their first semester and beyond.
-In the second semester, students take KLN 1002 Klein College Introduction to Professional Development.
+In the second semester, students take KLN 1002 Klein College Introduction to Professional Development, which explores professional topics including résumés, online professional presence, internships, networking, and many more.

-The Klein Rising program is anchored by the seminars, and it offers opportunities to get engaged with student organizations and academic research.
-The Klein Rising program includes a workshop series for all undergraduate and graduate students to explore co-curricular engagement opportunities throughout the year.
+The Klein Rising program is anchored by the seminars, and it offers opportunities to get involved with student organizations, academic research, and other co-curricular engagement opportunities to explore throughout the year.

 TUTV - Temple University Television